Why Are My Periods 2 Weeks Apart? | Clear Cycle Clues

 Several medical conditions manifest as abnormal bleeding patterns including periods spaced only two weeks apart:

-- Uterine Fibroids: Non-cancerous growths in the uterus that cause heavy or frequent bleeding.
+• Uterine Fibroids: Non-cancerous growths in the uterus that can cause heavy, prolonged, or irregular bleeding.

-- Endometriosis: Tissue similar to uterine lining growing outside the uterus causing irregular bleeding.
+• Endometriosis: Tissue similar to uterine lining growing outside the uterus can cause pelvic pain and irregular bleeding in some people.

-- Infections: Pelvic inflammatory disease or other infections can irritate uterine lining leading to spotting or bleeding.
+• Infections: Pelvic inflammatory disease or other infections can irritate reproductive tissues and lead to spotting or bleeding.

-If you notice additional symptoms like intense pelvic pain, heavy bleeding soaking through pads hourly, or fever alongside short cycles, seek medical advice promptly.
+According to the ACOG abnormal uterine bleeding FAQ, bleeding may be considered abnormal when it is unusual in frequency, volume, duration, or regularity.
+If you notice additional symptoms like intense pelvic pain, heavy bleeding soaking through pads hourly, bleeding between periods, or fever alongside short cycles, seek medical advice promptly.

 Lifestyle Factors That Influence Menstrual Timing